utkarshg1/pldatacli/README.md

   values: "Profit"
   aggregate: "sum"
 round: 2
+output: pivot_result.csv
 ```

+> `index` accepts a single string or a list of strings for multi-index pivots.

 > ⚡ Tip: Store your YAML query files in version control alongside your data pipelines for reproducible analysis.